-The process by which the next set of task is executed is called a tick.
-A tick is a signal that is going through the tree based on its structure.
-When a node receives a tick, it will begin executing its respective tasks and then return one of three values:
+The process by which the next task is executed is called a tick.
+A tick is a general command signal that propagates through the tree based on its structure but does not itself contain an execution context.
+Rather, when a node receives a tick, it begins executing its respective tasks by pulling from a shared context (i.e. shared data cache) available to all nodes in the tree called a blackboard and then returns one of three values:

 - Running (in asynchronous or long-running tasks)

-This simple behavior tree is shown in figure 2.
+An example tree using the sequence node is shown in Figure 2 for the application of a multi-rotor drone.
 It consists of a single sequence node (denoted by the top block with the arrow) and three other nodes: Arm, Takeoff, and Hover.
-With this structure, the BT is designed to execute the actions one after another in a sequence.
+While the underlying tasks for each node may not be trivial to implement, once completed, the BT sequence structure makes it easy to compose these into more complex behaviors.

 <root main_tree_to_execute = “MainTree” >